7enderhead/antiweb/documentation/source/antiweb.rst

    :param string fname: The file name of the source code.
    :param tokens: A sequence of tokens usable for the ``@if`` directive.

-   The code begins in file antiweb.py at line 2119:
    ::

        class Document(object):
            #Attributes

-              The code begins in file antiweb.py at line 2119:
               ::

                   class Document(object):